EftychiaKarav/System_Programming_Server_Client/README.txt

 directory and the programms should be executed from this directory.
 The sequence of the arguments in the command line for both programms does not matter.

+-- RUN:
+    a.
+If server and clients run in the same linux host, -i 127.0.0.1 as argument for the server's IP is ok.
+    b.
+If they are in different linus hosts, then type at server's side "hostname -I" to find the IP of the server and provide it as argument at the clients.

 --COPIED FILES AT THE CLIENTS:
 The whole directory every remoteClient requests from the dataServer is being saved in a newly created directory which has the following name format: SERVER_COPY_[pid_client], where [pid_client] is the process id of the remoteClient when it was running.
 Every remoteClient has his own directory of course.
-These directories are created inside EftychiaKaravangeliProject2 directory and ARE DELETED EVERY TIME "MAKE" is typed (because it also runs "make clean").
-They contain the whole filesystem hierarchy of the Server (/home/users/.../)
+These directories are created inside EftychiaKaravangeliProject2 directory and ARE DELETED EVERY TIME "MAKE" is typed (because slso "make clean" is being run).
+They contain the whole filesystem hierarchy of the Server beginning from the directory the client requested.

 !!
 IMPORTANT !!
-With every "make" the objects/ directory is being deleted and created again.
+With every "make" the objects/ directory and the copied directories to the clients (SERVER_COPY_[pid_client]) are being deleted and created again.

 ---------------------------------------------------libraries.h------------------------------------------------------